Indications

 Toxicity

-There is no known remedy for dofetilide overdoses; treatment of dofetilide overdose is supportive and symptomatic.
-Start cardiac monitoring with ECG.
-A charcoal slurry given within the first 15 minutes of administration is useful.
-Pharmacological management of dofetilide overdose and torsades de pointes may include isoproterenol, with or without cardiac pacing, and magnesium sulfate; beta-blockers have also been used.
+There is no antidote for dofetilide; treatment of dofetilide overdose is supportive and symptomatic.
+The management of small overdoses typically involves home observation or brief medical monitoring without requiring invasive interventions.
+A few patients were treated with magnesium and potassium supplementation.
+The patient with a large overdose (90 times the usual dose) received magnesium sulfate and potassium chloride and fully recovered.
+The article highlights that small overdoses are usually manageable with supportive care, while more significant overdoses may necessitate intensive monitoring and treatment.[31]
+Cardiac monitoring should be initiated with ECG.
+A charcoal slurry given within the first 15 minutes of administration is beneficial.
+Pharmacological management of dofetilide overdose and torsades de pointes may include electrolyte correction, isoproterenol, with or without cardiac pacing, and magnesium sulfate; β-blockers have also been used.

 Enhancing Healthcare Team Outcomes